 In case you weren’t aware, this week is Small Business Week!
 I wasn’t even aware until Google informed me, and after doing a little further investigation I learned that every year since 1963 the president of the United States announced when Small Business Week will be.
 The focus of Small Business Week is to shine a light on all of the hard working entrepreneurs and small business owners out there who are helping to make our economy amazing.
 This year, President Obama proclaimed that it would be May 1st through 7th, and so I wanted to celebrate it a little bit today and talk about why we should support Small Businesses and how to support them more often.

 Most of you probably know that I am a HUGE supporter of small business.
 It’s something I’ve always been big on, and was practically raised with.
 As a child, my mother and grandmother ran a small craft business.
 In my early years, they had a store front and sold wood crafts out of it.
 When the store front became too expensive to maintain, they closed up shop and started selling their creations in a booth in the Quilted Bear (a big store that has lots of booths from different makers-think Etsy in real life) and eventually a website.
-The business, booth, and website are long gone-but the memories of helping them set up their displays and create products for their small business is one that remains deeply rooted within me.
+Unfortunately, this is what happens with retail stores when they don’t generate enough profit.
+Everything becomes too expensive and they have to close the shop.
+If only my parents would have had some of those pos hardware features in their store.
+That would’ve helped them out a lot, increasing productivity and sales.
+Maybe a POS system would’ve kept the business going longer.
+However, the business, booth, and website are long gone-but the memories of helping them set up their displays and create products for their small business is one that remains deeply rooted within me.

 Over the years I’ve had a number of small businesses myself in Etsy and Storenvy shops, and aside from my blog I’ve put most of them aside in order to complete schooling and focus on gaining an education and degree.
 This doesn’t stop the small business from running through my blood though, and every day I have a million new ideas that I have to talk myself down from.
 For now, I just support my fantastic friends who are running their own small businesses and brands as much as possible.
 Having a business can be really tough if you don’t have a mentor, or use some Together mentoring platform to give you help and advice along the way.
 Running a business of any size can be tough if you don’t have any help!